Charmingloopy/Kif-Mods/README.md

 # Mod descriptions

+## Averaged Evolution Levels:
+Averages / increases the level gap between the Evolution's of fusions that are very close to each other

 # Move reworks:
 ## Magnitude Rework Mod
 Reworks Magnitude so that if the size of the magnitude is equal to or higher then 8 then stealth rocks are added to the targets side.